akhil7102004-coder/Customer-Churn-Prediction/README.md

 ---

-## Model Evaluation
+## 📈 Model Evaluation

-Models were evaluated using:
+The models were evaluated using:

 - Accuracy
 - Precision